chamlance/2k26-gm-grader-tool/PRODUCT_THINKING.md

 ## Target User

-A franchise mode player who:
+A MyLeague / franchise mode player who:
 - Takes the GM simulation seriously, not just the on-court game
 - Has opinions about real NBA transactions and wants to apply that lens to their game
-- Is frustrated that the game treats a terrible trade the same as a great one
 - Wants the *feeling* of running a real front office, not just clicking through menus

-This is not a casual player.
+This is not for casual players.
 It's the person who spends 45 minutes in the trade negotiation screen, reads cap analysis, and has a genuine opinion about whether a deal makes sense.

 ---

 ## Key Product Decisions

 **Free text instead of structured input**
 The alternative was a form: pick move type, enter player names, select contract years.
 Rejected because it breaks the immersion.
-Real GMs don't think in dropdowns.
+Real GMs don't think in dropdowns or boxed cages.
 The grader had to feel like talking to a scout, not filling out a form.

 **Strict grading rubric**
 Early versions graded almost everything A or B. That made the tool useless — if every move is good, there's no accountability.
 The final prompt explicitly calibrates: most moves are B or C, A-range is reserved for genuinely franchise-altering decisions.
 The grade has to mean something.